-‘But if the watchman sees the sword coming and does not blow the trumpet, and the people are not warned, and a sword comes and takes a person from them, he is taken away in his iniquity; but his blood I will require from the watchman’s hand,’ (Eze.
-33:6).
+‘But if the watchman sees the sword coming and does not blow the trumpet, and the people are not warned, and a sword comes and takes a person from them, he is taken away in his iniquity; but his blood I will require from the watchman’s hand,’ (Ezekiel 33:6).

 This section on preachers and teachers is a sad necessity.
 Some will say it amounts to a witch hunt for only the negative in people who don't agree with CARM's particular brand of Christianity.
-While we cannot control people's opinions and have no desire to do so, we do request that those who resent CARM's examination of people simply check out what is said against Scripture.
+Others will see it for what it is intended to be: an examination of preachers and teachers and testing them against Scripture.

 "A little leaven leavens the whole lump of dough," (Gal.
 5:9).

 If someone taught that the rapture isn't going to happen at all, that doesn't make the person a dangerous teacher.
 But, if that same person said that Jesus was not God, then it would mean he is violating one of the essentials of the faith and we should avoid him.
-Again, just a little error of the right kind is dangerous.
+Just a single error - of the right kind - is dangerous.

 So, when we examine various teachers and preachers, we aren't so much concerned with the differences of opinion in the non-essentials.
-We are interested in the issues that concern the health of church and the proper representation of Biblical theology.
-Therefore, we are concerned with such things as . . .
+We are interested in the issues that concern the health of church and the proper representation of biblical theology.
+Therefore, we are concerned with their views in areas such as...

 - Affirming its complete sufficiency and inspiration

-- Using God's Word in such a way as to apply it in a manner that is consistent with its context
+- Using God's word in a manner that is consistent with its context

 - Claiming revelation knowledge directly from God.